-Visiting Mexico is on many people’s bucket lists, and one of the main reasons why people want to come to Mexico besides the food and the tequila is definitely because of its beaches and its abundant nature, including extraordinary places such as the Sian Kaan Biosphere.
+Visiting Mexico is on many people’s bucket lists.
+And one of the main reasons why people want to come to Mexico, besides food and tequila, is definitely because of its beaches and its abundant nature, including extraordinary places such as the Sian Kaan Biosphere.

 In this guide, I will tell you all about it and all the many ways you can visit this protected region of Mexico.